Ruslan1984Lucky/yakovenko.org/content/experience/index.en.md

 - *Main DB, ETL DB structure development and improvement;*
 - *Development of the data update and synchronization stored proceduress;*
 - *Development of the reporting feature base on Fusion Chart Technology;*
+- *Development of the integration with Salesforce;*
+- *Development of the integration with Facebook via Facebook up;*
 - *Standalone QA position in the team of 6;*

 &nbsp;